-- · Reviews the Company's executive compensation philosophy and strategy. - Reviews and approves the corporate goals and objectives relevant to the compensation of the Company's CEO and executive officers. - Evaluates the performance of the Company's CEO and executive officers. - Reviews the compensation of the Company's non-employee directors for service on the Board and its committees and recommends changes to the Company's director compensation program as appropriate. - Determines the stock ownership guidelines for the Company's CEO, executive officers, and other key executives and monitors compliance with such guidelines. - Approves grants of awards under the Company's equity incentive plans and adopts or modifies policies that govern such plans.
-The Committee may from time to time, in its discretion, delegate its authority under such plans to another committee of the Board or to one or more directors, which it has done for non-NEO stock grants. - Retains an independent Compensation Consultant and oversees the qualifications, performance, and independence of the Compensation Consultant. - Receives updates from senior management throughout the year on key talent metrics for the overall workforce, including metrics related to workplace inclusion and also receives reports on the Company's recruiting, training and education, talent acquisition and career development programs. - · Oversees the Company's succession plan for its management. - Oversees the development and management of the Company's human capital management strategy and policies, including but not limited to those policies and strategies regarding workplace inclusion.
+CURRENT MEMBERS: KEY RESPONSIBILITIES: Gregory B. Morrison Reviews the Company's executive compensation philosophy and strategy.
+(Chair) Reviews and approves the corporate goals and objectives relevant to the compensation of the Company's CEO and executive officers, as well as variable compensation.
+Dale E. Jones Evaluates the performance of the Company's CEO and executive officers.
+Louise S. Sams Reviews the compensation of the Company's non-employee directors for service on the Board and its committees and recommends changes to the Company's director compensation program as appropriate.
+Determines the stock ownership guidelines for the Company's CEO, executive officers, and other key executives and monitors compliance with such guidelines.
+Approves grants of awards under the Company's equity incentive plans and adopts or modifies policies that govern such plans.
+The Committee may from time to time, in its discretion, delegate its authority under such plans to another committee of the Board or to one or more directors, which it has done for non-NEO stock grants.
+Retains an independent Compensation Consultant and oversees the qualifications, performance, and independence of the Compensation Consultant.
+Oversees the Company's benefit plans and safety programs.
+Receives updates from senior management throughout the year on key talent metrics for the overall workforce, including metrics related to workplace inclusion and also receives reports on the Company's recruiting, training and education, talent acquisition and career development programs.
+Oversees the Company's succession plan for its management.
+Oversees the development and management of the Company's human capital management strategy and policies, including but not limited to those policies and strategies regarding workplace inclusion.